stingray127/portfolio/README.md

 I have a bit of experience in
 - 3D Modeling
 - 3D Printing
-- PCB Design
+- PCB and Mechanical Design
 - Electrical and Mechanical Manufacturing
-- Embedded Software Development
-- Fullstack Software Development
+- Embedded and Fullstack Software Development
 - Computer Hardware Design and Verification